 - Preheat oven to 350 F. Line cookie sheet with parchment paper.

 - Add olive oil and egg - whisk together in the a small ceramic bowl.
 Next add brown sugar and mix well.
-Add spices.
+Add lemon zest and spices.

 - Slowly add amaranth flour, baking soda and salt into the mixture.

 - Using a table spoon, add cookie dough on top of the parchment paper (see picture inside the post ).
 You will have 16 to 18 small cookies.